 No. But they should.
 Perhaps they’re waiting for a campaigner to tell them to.

 Do private landlords in Hackney have to get a licence?

 Some councils, like Newham, have been able to make all private landlords get a licence so they know who the local landlords are and what sort of state their properties are in.
 It’s a bit like driving a car: you have to get a licence so you don’t risk damaging others when you’re driving it.

-From 1 October, if you live in the designated area and your home remains unlicensed, you cannot be served a S21 Notice (to start eviction proceedings under Section 21 of the Housing Act 1988) for as long as the address remains as unlicensed.
+If you live in the designated area and your home remains unlicensed, you cannot be served a S21 Notice (to start eviction proceedings under Section 21 of the Housing Act 1988) for as long as the address remains as unlicensed.
 Further, your landlord could be prosecuted and, on conviction, be fined an unlimited amount.
 The Council doesn’t even have to take the landlord to Court to issue a fine of up to up to £30000 for a breach of licensing conditions.

 Does Hackney council have a Private Rented Sector (PRS) forum, where private renters can discuss ways to make private renting better?